Translation can be defined as an activity:

-- cultural bumps where ideology and hegemony play an important role
+- cultural bumps where ideology and hegemony play an essential role

 Implications of cultural translation meaning

-Therefore, a translator must be aware of the implications of cultural translation and of certain cultural aspects when translating, and make a rational assessment of what is the most appropriate strategy for efficiently conveying the message of the original language.
+Therefore, a translator must be aware of the implications of cultural translation and certain cultural aspects when translating and make a rational assessment of the most appropriate strategy for efficiently conveying the message of the original language.

-However, what is culture from a translator point of view?
+However, what is culture from a translator’s point of view?

-“The way of life and its manifestations that are peculiar to a community that uses a particular language as its means of expression”
+“The way of life and its manifestations peculiar to a community using a particular language as its means of expression”

 - Vermeer considers language to be part of a culture (1989: 222)

 And regardless of whether we more or less agree with these authors, → we can state that culture and language are inseparable.